smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ### Detailed design

 1. Setup intermediate surface and surface texture.
-We need to add following components (mostly come from Grafika) into VirtualDisplayEncoder class.
+We need to add following components, which includes `Grafika` (com.android.grafika) component, into `VirtualDisplayEncoder` class.

-- EglCore (com.android.grafika.gles.EglCore)
+- `EglCore` (com.android.grafika.gles.EglCore)
-- OffscreenSurface (com.android.grafika.gles.OffscreenSurface)
+- `OffscreenSurface` (com.android.grafika.gles.OffscreenSurface)
-- TextureId, which can be created by FullFrameRect.createTextureObject()
+- `TextureId`, which can be created by `FullFrameRect.createTextureObject()`
-- SurfaceTexture with above TextureId
+- `SurfaceTexture` with above `TextureId`
-- Surface with above SurfaceTexture (let's call this to IntermediateSurface)
+- Surface with above `SurfaceTexture` (let's call this to IntermediateSurface)
-- WindowSurface (com.android.grafika.gles.WindowSurface)
+- `WindowSurface` (com.android.grafika.gles.WindowSurface)

-2. create VirtualDisplay with IntermediateSurface Instead of inputSurface, we use IntermediateSurface for VirtualDisplay, so that we can control update timing of the IntermediateSurface.
+2. create `VirtualDisplay` with IntermediateSurface Instead of inputSurface, we use IntermediateSurface for `VirtualDisplay`, so that we can control update timing of the IntermediateSurface.

 3. create capture thread
 In capture thread, we periodically update surface texture, so that we can capture the surface in constant rate.